-Surprisingly, Hubby and I came to a unanimous decision.
-We went for the ‘wow’ factor with the floral fabric, called Alexa Peacock.
+Surprisingly, my husband and I came to a unanimous decision.
+We went for the ‘wow’ factor with the floral fabric for our headboard, called Alexa Peacock.
 Unfortunately, the store didn’t carry the fabric in stock, so I had to special order it.
 It was regularly priced at $39.99/yard, but I happened to catch it on sale for $19.99/yard.
 Yes, please!
 And after a few days of impatiently waiting, it has arrived!

 I had to purchase 5 yards of the 2″ high density foam because they’re only available in 24″ widths and I had to piece it together to fill the entire headboard.
 Then, I adhered the foam to the plywood by way of spray adhesive, then cut any excess off with an electric knife so that the edge of the foam and the plywood would be flush.

 I laid the batting down on the floor, then laid the plywood on top of that (foam side down).
 Then, pulling the batting taut, I stapled it to the back of the plywood, starting from the center of each side, working my way out.
 By the way, the electric staple gun was my saving grace because I am a tiny weakling who is incapable of operating a manual one.

 I quickly ran a warm iron over my fabric to remove any wrinkles and laid it out on the floor.
 I laid the plywood on top of that (batting side down), pulled the fabric taut and stapled it to the back, working from the center to the edges, just like I’d done with the layer of batting.